Rath2601/core_java/CollectionFramework.md

 3. Can have null values.
 4. Allows elements to be accessed/inserted/deleted by their position.
 ---
-### **ArrayList** : (equivalent to vector, but unsynchronized)

-1. Resizable-array implementation of the List interface. (stores element in contiguous memory list)
-2. can have duplicates and null value.
-3. insetion order maintained.
-4. methods - add, contains, forEach, get, indexOf, iterator, remove, reversed, set, sort, size, stream, toArray.
-5. default capacity of ArrayList is 10, but we can specify in constructor while initializing.

-**use**:
-* fast random access O(1) but slow insertion and deletion.O(n)
-* traverse is bidirectional (by using listIterator)
----
-### **LinkedList** :

-1. It stores the object and the pointers to next and previous nodes.(inefficient memory)

-use:
-* allows for fast insertion and deletion O(1) but slow random access.O(n)
-* traverse is bidirectional (by using listIterator)
----
 #### Difference between ArrayList and LinkedList
 | Feature                     | Array                                    | ArrayList                                 | LinkedList                                   |
 |-----------------------------|------------------------------------------|-------------------------------------------|----------------------------------------------|